fssg

 1

-Option A: Download only the fssg script.
+Option A: script only

 wget https://raw.githubusercontent.com/xlc-dev/fssg/main/fssg